Adaptive Backtracking Line Search: Motivation and theoretical results

 \begin{definition}[Gradient related] The directions \(d_{k}\) are said to be \emph{gradient related} if there are \(c_{1}>0\) and \(c_{2}>0\) such that \({\langle \nabla F(x_{k}), -d_{k} \rangle \geq c_{1} \Vert \nabla F(x_{k}) \Vert^{2}}\) and \({\Vert d_{k} \Vert \leq c_{2}\Vert \nabla F(x_{k}) \Vert}\), for all \(k\geq 0\). \end{definition}

 \begin{assumption} We assume \(F\) is Lipschitz-smooth and \(d_{k}\) are gradient related. \end{assumption}

-Gradient relatedness ensures that \(d_{k}\) is not ``too large'' or ``too small'' with respect to \(\nabla F(x_{k})\) and that the angle between \(d_{k}\) and \(\nabla F(x_{k})\) is not ``too close'' to being perpendicular \cite[p.~41]{Bertsekas1999}.
-Together with \(c_{1}\) and \(c_{2}\), the Lipschitz constant \(L\) and Armijo constant \(c\) define a step size threshold
+Gradient relatedness ensures that \(d_{k}\) is not ``too large'' or ``too small'' with respect to \(\nabla F(x_{k})\) and that the angle between \(d_{k}\) and \(\nabla F(x_{k})\) is not ``too close'' to being perpendicular \cite[p.~41]{Bertsekas2016}.
+Together with \(c_{1}\) and \(c_{2}\), the Lipschitz constant \(L\) and Armijo constant \(c\) define a step-size threshold \(\bar{\alpha} = 2c_{1}(1-c)/Lc_{2}^{2}\) below which \eqref{ineq:Armijo} holds.
+This quantity is central in the following result.